Tiinmarr/Informatique_Graphique/README.md

 ## Final scene :

 If you want to run the final program, you'll have to download the mesh files [here](https://filesender.renater.fr/?s=download&token=6b54ea9e-36ef-414a-91ee-c43dd3ef9d69).
+(Please note that if you got .blend mesh, you can convert them to .obj file by using Blender)